 As you think about preparing to breastfeed, you may be thinking about pumping as well.
 Everyone’s experience is different.
 Many moms successfully breastfeed well into the toddler years without ever touching a pump.
 Others begin their pumping journey within hours of birth.
-Some babies are born with sucking reflexes so strong, you might think they’re ready to try eating milkshakes through a straw, while others may have challenges and need a little more time learning to feed.

-Every baby is unique, but either way, a little knowledge up front can help you prepare for what might lie ahead and ensure you and your little get off to a good start.
+Every baby is unique, but either way, a little knowledge up front can help you prepare for what might lie ahead and ensure you and your little one get off to a good start.

 1. Learn to express by hand first

 Using your hands is a convenient and effective way to express milk, especially early on.
 You can use this technique to tempt your baby to feed with the smell of your yummy milk or to help relieve the discomfort of breastfeeding engorgement.
 If your newborn doesn’t have a strong feeding reflex, you can use your hands to express your colostrum to make sure they still receive all of the protective benefits of your liquid gold.
 Ask a healthcare professional to show you how, or look for videos and guidance online.
 Once your milk comes in (usually after two to four days), if baby is unable to feed at the breast and you need to express larger amounts, you may want to move on to using a breast pump.

 2. Express early and often to start your milk supply